 If you happen to read an article by Caroline B. Glick of the Jerusalem Post and it does not produce at least five categorical lies, then it probably was not written by Glick herself.

 “A human intellect couldn’t have sunk that low.
-If a person happens to fall in that irrational trap, then logical arguments and incontrovertible facts are no longer the main issue.
+If a person happens to fall into that irrational trap, then logical arguments and incontrovertible facts are no longer the main issues.
 It is ideology.
 That person has already pledged allegiance to a metaphysical worldview which cannot be deconstructed by practical reason and simple logic.”

 Glick, who didn’t seem to realize that a yes or no answer would lead her to her own intellectual death, quickly responded: “No.” To which I said,

 “Then how can you intellectually say that Mearsheimer and Walt’s book is anti-Semitic?
-You mean to tell me that Israel is above criticism?
-How can you seriously say that the book is a reformulation of the Protocols of the Elders of Zion.
+Do you mean to tell me that Israel is above criticism?
+How can you seriously say that the book is a reformulation of the Protocols of the Elders of Zion?
 Can you defend this thesis from statements in the book itself?”

 That’s not all.
 Glick even moved on to say that by writing The Israel Lobby, Mearsheimer and Walt “side either actively or passively” with, among other regimes, “the Sunni jihadists from Hamas and the Muslim Brotherhood who openly call for the annihilation of the Jewish state and the Jewish people.”

 To this very day, Glick never responded to my questions.
 Why?
 Because she does not want to live by practical reason.
 Whenever metaphysical Logos is not the intended goal in the moral and political sphere, then one will inexorably fall into the categories of Talmudic mores, which always promise heaven on earth but deliver something completely different.
 Talmudic mores and disputations give us Zionism and the Neoconservative/Neo-Bolshevik ideology, and this is why Glick is intellectually dishonest and lost.